AlexandreFenyo/net-monitor/README.md

 - OID: an OID corresponding to a numeric value.
 - rate: the rate (unit: per seconds) at which the manager probes the agent to look for a new value

 The rate should be about ten times the update rate of the OID value, for the manager to collect the data just when it changes.
-This is important since net-snmp computes throughputs by dividing the difference between this new value and the previous one by the delay.
+This is important since net-monitor computes throughputs by dividing by the delay the difference between this new value and the previous one.
 Therefore, the computed delay must be accurate to get a correct throughtput value.

 ````json
 {